LukeD77/adv_machine_learning/Assignment2.md

 ### Conclusion

 Based upon the MSE and trends in predicted vs actual y values, Locally Weighted Regression outperformed Random Forest Regression by a large margin.
 Increasing the number of trees or tree depth in the Random Forest model offered no reduction in MSE and moreover no increase in model accuraacy.
+Utilizing standardized input data resulted in higher MSE for both models and was therefore not used in the final models.